Fiorin Durmishaj: Greece

 In March 2019, Durmishaj was designated to represent Greece but one document remained to allow his participation.
 The young winger, who played for Albania as a youth international is a Greek citizen and the Hellenic Football Federation needed to assemble all the required documents that would enable the 22-year-old to play for the national team.
 The Albanian Football Association needed to provide that document, and it was expected to be done in time for Durmishaj to participate in the first two UEFA Euro 2020 qualifying matches against Liechtenstein and Bosnia and Herzegovina.

 On 24 March 2019 and on the road, ahead of the crucial upcoming UEFA Euro 2020 qualifying match against Bosnia and Herzegovina, head coach of the Greece national team, Angelos Anastasiadis summoned Durmishhaj to replace the injured Kostas Mitroglou.
-He made his debut on 30 May 2019, in a friendly against Turkey, as a 65th-minute substitute for Giorgos Masouras.
+He made his debut on 30 May 2019, in a friendly against Turkey, as a 65th-minute substitute for Georgios Masouras.